agilebits/onepassword-app-extension/README.md

 1. Access their 1Password Logins to automatically fill your login page.
 2. Use the Strong Password Generator to create unique passwords during registration, and save the new Login within 1Password.
-3. Quickly fill 1Password Logins directly into web views.
+3. Quickly fill 1Password Logins, Credit Cared and Identities directly into web views.

 Empowering your users to use strong, unique passwords has never been easier.
 Let's get started!